 - Practice is very important to get better at maths.
 By practicing, you can get used to solving problems, and you may even increase the speed at which you solve them.

 - Focus on understanding concepts.
 Just learning and memorizing the formula won't help when you are given a new problem with variations in the concept.
 Learning the concept can help you understand what you're doing and improve your maths skills.

-- Try to think of real-world situations in which you can use the concepts you’re learning.
+- Think of real-world situations where you can use the concepts you're learning.
 This will help you understand and remember it better.

-- There are certain strategies and learning methods for people with dyscalculia to improve their mathematical skills.
+- Certain strategies and learning methods exist for people with dyscalculia to improve their mathematical skills.
 These include repeated practice, segmented subject material, and different learning methods to understand basic concepts.

-- Mathematical or maths ability is the ability to perform mathematical tasks and to effectively solve given mathematical problems.
+- Mathematical or maths ability is the ability to perform mathematical tasks and to solve given mathematical problems effectively.

 - The parietal cortex, the top/middle region of the brain, plays a central role in our ability to process numerical information or numerical cognition.